 The Society had the following areas of focus:

 - Mental Health in Industry

 Over the years the objectives, programs, understanding of mental illness and terminology have changed but the core focus of education, support and advocacy has not changed.

 The Mental Health Association is now an affiliate of the National Mental Health Association, Mental Health America and is a Community Outreach Partner for the National Institute of Mental Health.
 MHA is the only non-profit organization in Delaware that is dedicated to the goal of early intervention and prevention of mental health problems in children and adults.
-MHA was recognized with a Community Award from Delaware Hispano for its efforts to engage with Hispanic Delawareans in 2021, by the NAACP Wilmington Chapter with the Healthcare Advocacy Award in 2019, and recognized as a “Healthy Delaware Hero” in the recently published Healthy Delaware 2010 Prevention Agenda for its work in improving the mental health of Delaware’s citizens.
+MHA was recognized with a Community Award from Delaware Hispano for its efforts to engage with Hispanic Delawareans in 2021, by the NAACP Wilmington Chapter with the Healthcare Advocacy Award in 2019, and recognized as a “Healthy Delaware Hero” by Healthy Delaware in 2010.

 Unlike other state mental health agencies that provide treatment, the objectives of the Mental Health Association are to offer a spectrum of outreach activities encouraging Delaware’s citizens to gain awareness of and to get help for depression and anxiety disorders.